j31337c/hookaverse-project/README.md

 ## Hookaverse

-** Hookaverse is a broader ecosystem or frontend for HookFi built with Next.js
+**Hookaverse is a broader ecosystem or frontend for HookFi built with Next.js**

 Hookaverse Developer Environment:

-- **Foundry**: Used for developing and testing smart contracts (e.g. the OnsidedUSDCHook)
+- **Foundry**: Used for developing and testing smart contracts (e.g. the OnesidedUSDCHook)
 - **Next.js**: Manages the frontend, integration with HookFi's API or contracts for token issuance and pool creation.
 - **Base Network**: The target blockchain (as HookFi/Flaunch operates on Base Eth)